 dismissed and the minor's file can be sealed.

-As stated by Chief Justice Ronald M. George, "The rapid expansion of drug courts can be traced to one basic factor:
+As stated by former Chief Justice Ronald M. George, "The rapid expansion of drug courts can be traced to one basic factor:

 they work.
 Their value can be measured in the lives of kids and families who have been helped to escape the cycle of